Microsoft SmartScreen: Internet Explorer 9: Application Reputation

-Building on top of the SmartScreen Filter introduced in Internet Explorer 8, Internet Explorer 9's protection against malware downloads is extended with SmartScreen Application Reputation that detects untrustworthy executables.
-This warns a person if they are downloading an executable program without a safe reputation, from a site that does not have a safe reputation.
+In Internet Explorer 9, SmartScreen added protection against malware downloads by launching SmartScreen Application Reputation to identify both safe and malicious software.
+The system blocked known malware while warning the user if an executable was not yet known to be safe.
+The system took into account the download website’s reputation based on SmartScreen’s phishing filter launched in prior web browser versions Internet Explorer 7 and Internet Explorer 8.

 Internet Explorer Mobile 10

 Internet Explorer Mobile 10 was the first release of Internet Explorer Mobile to support the SmartScreen Filter.

 Microsoft Edge

-Microsoft Edge was Microsoft's new browser beginning in Windows 10, originally built on the same Windows web platform powering Internet Explorer, later rebuilt on Google's Chromium browser stack to go cross-platform onto macOS and down-level into Windows 8.1 and below.
+Microsoft Edge [Legacy] was Microsoft's new browser beginning in Windows 10, built on the same Windows web platform powering Internet Explorer.
+Microsoft Edge was later rebuilt on Google's Chromium browser stack to go cross-platform onto macOS and down-level into Windows 8.1 and below.
 SmartScreen shipped with each version of Microsoft Edge, mostly with Internet Explorer parity, in progressive versions adding protection improvements targeting new consumer threat classes like tech support scams or adding new enterprise configurability features.